digitalgreenorg/coco/readme.md

 2) Inline forms

-If we want to include some other entityís form inline inside our current entityís form, then we use inline attribute of the entity.
+If we want to include some other entity's form inline inside our current entity's form, then we use inline attribute of the entity.

 Synax: